rki-mf1/omnifluss/docs/pathogens/inv.md

     --kraken2_db /path/to/my/kraken2db/ \
     --outdir results
 ```
-The release version of omnifluss used in a particular run is written to the Nextlow log file for reproducibility.
+The version of omnifluss used in a particular run is written to the Nextlow log file for reproducibility.

 ### Updating the pipeline